 Adjusted EBITDA is a supplemental measure of our performance.
 We believe that Adjusted EBITDA is an appropriate measure of operating performance because it eliminates the impact of items that do not relate to underlying business performance.
-Adjusted EBITDA is defined as net income (the most directly comparable GAAP measure) before interest, income taxes, depreciation and amortization, adjusted to exclude equity-based compensation and other non-operating items, including, among other things, certain non-cash charges and certain non-recurring or non-operating gains or losses.
+Adjusted EBITDA is defined as net income (the most directly comparable GAAP measure) before interest, income taxes, depreciation and amortization, adjusted to exclude equity-based compensation, impairment expense, and other non-operating items, including, among other things, certain non-cash charges and certain non-recurring or non-operating gains or losses.

-Adjusted EBITDA increased by \$15.9 million, or 76%, to \$36.7 million for the year ended December 31, 2022, from \$20.8 million for the year ended December 31, 2021, driven primarily by a significant increase in core revenue.
+Adjusted EBITDA increased by \$33.2 million, or 90%, to \$69.8 million for the year ended December 31, 2023, from \$36.7 million for the year ended December 31, 2022, driven by a significant increase in core revenue and slower growth in both employee compensation and benefits and general and administrative expenses.